 Long Term Change Map

-The land productivity Long-Term Change Map is one of the two pillars of the LPD indicator (Figure 1) calculated with LPDynR.
+The land productivity Long-Term Change Map is one of the two pillars of the Land Productivity Dynamics indicator derived with LPDynR.
 This map is calculated by the combination of the Steadiness Index, the productivity levels at the beginning of the time series and the change of the state of productivity between the beginning and the end of the time series.

 The function LongTermChange() performs the combination of the three qualitative metrics mentioned before into the Long-Term Change Map, resulting in 22 new categories as shown in Table 2.
 The resulting map for the case study is presented in Figure 2D.
+Note that lower numbers should not be interpreted as worse dynamics, and vice versa, but only as a way to categorise the pixels in a lookup table with the purpose of plotting the figure.

-Table 2: Lookup table for the land productivity Long Term Change Map (Steadiness Index + BaseLine Levels + State Change)
+Table 2: Lookup table for the land productivity Long Term Change Map (Steadiness Index + BaseLine Levels + State Change).
+The numbers (1-22) correspond to the class of each pixel in the map